 - 1. Be able to construct kinematic motion models of mobile robots as well as sensing models for different sensor systems. - 2.
-Use motion models as well as sensor models and sensor data in a Bayesian framework to solve localization and mapping problems. - 3.
-Understand and implement sensor-based collision avoidance and path planning algorithms. - 4.
-Be able to understand and program trajectory tracking controllers.
+Use motion models, sensor models, and sensor data in a Bayesian framework to solve localization and mapping problems. - 3.
+Understand and implement sensor-based collision avoidance and path planning algorithms.